Choosing Your Approach

 Running with Uvicorn

 When deploying to production, you’ll want to optimize your server for performance and reliability.
-Uvicorn provides several options to improve your server’s capabilities:Environment Variables
+Uvicorn provides several options to improve your server’s capabilities:Horizontal Scaling

 Production deployments should never hardcode sensitive information like API keys or authentication tokens.
 Instead, use environment variables to configure your server at runtime.
 This keeps your code secure and makes it easy to deploy the same code to different environments with different configurations.
 Here’s an example using bearer token authentication (though OAuth is recommended for production):OAuth Token Security

 If you’re using the OAuth Proxy, FastMCP issues its own JWT tokens to clients instead of forwarding upstream provider tokens.
-This maintains proper OAuth 2.0 token boundaries, but requires specific production configuration to ensure tokens survive server restarts.
+This maintains proper OAuth 2.0 token boundaries.
+Default Behavior (Development Only): By default, FastMCP automatically manages cryptographic keys:- Mac/Windows: Keys are generated and stored in your system keyring, surviving server restarts.
+Suitable only for development and local testing.

 - Explicit JWT signing key for signing tokens issued to clients